 Like all Singaporean guys, I had to take a break to do my National Service.
 I was posted to Tengah Air Base where I served as a medic.
-I am still serving my reservist in the same place, although I don’t seem to be wanted as a medic.
-I now serve as an overpaid security guard.
 (Incidentally, nevermind what they keep telling you about military secrets… what secret is there if it can be found on Wikipedia?)

 Thereafter, I went to study Computer Science at the National University of Singapore (NUS).
 I continued on to do my Honours (there wasn’t a direct Honours program then) and graduated in 1997.
 I wasn’t very involved with student activities in NUS.
 Instead, I found myself doing some part time work with Technet (see above) and Computer Centre.